CaNickel Mining Limited (CML.V) (CVE:CML) Shares Gap Up to $0.23

-CaNickel Mining Limited (CML.V) (CVE:CML)’s share price gapped up prior to trading on Tuesday .
+CaNickel Mining Limited (CML.V) (CVE:CML) gapped up before the market opened on Monday .
 The stock had previously closed at $0.23, but opened at $0.26.
-CaNickel Mining Limited (CML.V) shares last traded at $0.26, with a volume of 3,500 shares changing hands.
+CaNickel Mining Limited (CML.V) shares last traded at $0.26, with a volume of 28,985 shares traded.

-CaNickel Mining Limited (CML.V) (CVE:CML) last posted its quarterly earnings results on Thursday, November 19th.
+CaNickel Mining Limited (CML.V) (CVE:CML) last announced its earnings results on Thursday, November 19th.
 The company reported C($0.03) earnings per share (EPS) for the quarter.
-The business had revenue of C$0.18 million for the quarter.
+The company had revenue of C$0.18 million during the quarter.

 CaNickel Mining Limited, a mining company, explores for, extracts, and processes nickel-containing ore in Canada.
 It owns 100% interest in the Bucko Lake mine located in Wabowden, Manitoba.
 The company was formerly known as Crowflight Minerals Inc and changed its name to CaNickel Mining Limited in June 2011.